makrai/notes/hu2003-multiling-multitask-benchmark.md

 * test data translated from the target language to English using our in-house MT system

-### In-language model For the POS, NER, and TyDiQA GoldP tasks where
+### In-language model.
+For the POS, NER, and TyDiQA GoldP tasks where

 * target-language training data is available, we
 * fine-tune mBERT on monolingual data in the target language